 When a president is up for re-election, there are all sorts of temptations, things a president wants to do that may be legally questionable but that he wants to do to get re-elected.
 For a White House Counsel, those are the hardest calls to make.
 You should tell a White House Counsel to leave before that last year of a president's first term.
-(Cutler, Duke panel transcript, p.6)
+(Cutler, Duke panel transcript)

 The presidential electoral cycle also can influence submission of judicial nominations to the Senate.
-Former Deputy Counsel Phillip Brady noted: "There's a political year consideration, too, as you get closer and closer to presidential elections the Senate becomes less and less receptive to confirming nominees for lifetime appointments depending on what happens in the next presidential election."
-(Brady interview, p.
-4)
+Former Deputy Counsel Phillip Brady noted: "Well, there's the four-year calendar, and as you're getting closer and closer to the presidential election, you're going to have less receptivity (in the Senate) to confirming people for lifetime appointments" (Brady interview, p.
+4).